robbiehume/chatgpt-recall/README.md

 - **Boto3:** AWS SDK for Python, used for DynamoDB interaction.
 - **Pytest:** Testing framework.
 - **DynamoDB:** NoSQL database (designed for AWS DynamoDB, uses DynamoDB Local for development and testing).
+- **OpenAI API:** Used for generating text embeddings.
+- **Weaviate (Planned):** Vector database used for storing and searching embeddings (run locally via Docker Compose for development).

 ## Setup

-Before running the application or tests, you need a local DynamoDB instance running.
+For local development and testing, the application requires Docker and Docker Compose.

-1.  **Install Docker:** Ensure you have Docker installed and running on your system.
+1.  **Install Docker and Docker Compose:** Ensure you have both installed and running on your system.
+Docker Desktop includes Compose.
+2.  **Create Docker Compose File:** Create a `docker-compose.yml` file in the project root (see example below or the actual file if it exists).
-2.  **Run DynamoDB Local Container:** Open your terminal and run the following command to download and start the official DynamoDB Local container:
+3.  **Start Local Services:** Run the following command in your terminal from the project root to download images and start DynamoDB Local and Weaviate containers:
     ```bash
-    docker run -p 8000:8000 amazon/dynamodb-local -jar DynamoDBLocal.jar -sharedDb
+    docker-compose up -d  # -d runs in detached mode
     ```
-    - `-p 8000:8000`: Maps port 8000 on your host to port 8000 inside the container, which is the default port for DynamoDB Local.
-    - `-sharedDb`: Ensures that DynamoDB uses a single database file, making it behave more like the web service, especially regarding table creation/persistence across container restarts (if a volume isn't used).
-      Keep this terminal window open; the container runs in the foreground.
+    _(This replaces the previous `docker run` command for DynamoDB)_
-3.  **Create the Main Table (First Time Only):** The main application script (`orchestrator.py`) expects the `ChatConversations` table to exist in your local DynamoDB instance.
+4.  **Create DynamoDB Table (First Time Only):** The main application script (`orchestrator.py`) expects the `ChatConversations` table to exist in your local DynamoDB instance.
 The automated tests create their own temporary tables, but for regular runs, you need to create the main table once.
-    - You can use the AWS CLI configured for the local endpoint:
+    - Use the AWS CLI configured for the local endpoint (`http://localhost:8000`):
       ```bash
       aws dynamodb create-table \
           --table-name ChatConversations \